thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 n.1.
 Well, it's certainly technically a game at this point.
 Congratulations!
 Here's some future features that might make the game even more fun:

 * Add more appropriate visual and sound effects when things happen, like explosions.
-* Destroy the player's ship when it runs into a raider.
+* Destroy the player's ship when it runs into a enemy.
-* Let the raiders shoot bullets.
+* Let the enemies shoot bullets.
 * Require the player to catch a habitat as it falls, or else it explodes on impact.
-* Generate more raiders, on a timer.
+* Generate more enemies, on a timer.
 * Add a minimap to show the parts of the planet that are not currently on screen.
 * Make ammuntion limited and add reloading by picking up bullets.
 * Transition to a new and harder level when the player wins the current level.